Over 1,700 Students Awarded Degrees At HU Convocation - UrduPoint

 Over 1,700 Students Awarded Degrees At HU Convocation

-KARACHI, (UrduPoint / Pakistan Point News - 23rd Feb, 2025) The Hamdard University (HU) awarded degrees and certificates to 1,718 students and scholars at its 27th Convocation that was held at its main Madinat al-Hikmah campus here.
+The Hamdard University (HU) awarded degrees and certificates to 1,718 students and scholars at its 27th Convocation that was held on Saturday at its main Madinat al-Hikmah campus

-Of the over 1,700 awardees, seven scholars were given PhDs and 130 MS, ME, and MPhil degrees.
+KARACHI: (UrduPoint / Pakistan Point News - 24th Feb, 2025) The Hamdard University (HU) awarded degrees and certificates to 1,718 students and scholars at its 27th Convocation that was held on Saturday at its main Madinat al-Hikmah campus.

 In 2024 alone, the university admitted over 3,200 students, which shows the university’s growing popularity among students as well as their parents.
 The student population has now risen to 10,000.